The-Known-Galaxy/archives/sith/sith_philosophy/grand_plan/grand_plan.md

 This protocol made the Clones turn against the Jedi Order because Darth Sidious activated their inhibitor chips.
 Along with this, the Supreme Chancellor known as Palpatine or Darth Sidious was going to get arrested by 4 Jedi Masters.
 These Jedi Masters went to his office, but all of them were killed by the Emperor.
-During this showdown, a Jedi Knight known as Anakin Skywalker turned to the Dark Side to become the Emperor’s Sith Apprentice, being named as Darth Vader.
+During this showdown, a Jedi Knight known as Anakin Skywalker turned to the Dark Side to become the Emperorâ€™s Sith Apprentice, being named as Darth Vader.
 Darth Sidious then ordered Darth Vader to command the 501st legion in an attack on the Jedi Temple.
 Following this event, the Jedi were purged from the galaxy.
 What was remaining was conquering the Galactic Republic.
 In 19 BBY, Darth Sidious announced the New Order and declared himself the Galactic Emperor.
-Darth Sidious had completed Darth Bane’s plan, as the Jedi Order was eliminated.
+Darth Sidious had completed Darth Baneâ€™s plan, as the Jedi Order was eliminated.